dcarrsf/algorithm-patterns/pattern20_trie/README.md

 [Practice Questions](QUESTIONS.md)

-## Real-World Applications:

-1. **Google Search**: Uses Tries for autocomplete suggestions as users type in the search bar.
-2. **Spell checkers**: Microsoft Word and other text editors use Tries to quickly verify if a word exists in the dictionary.
-3. **IP routing tables**: Networking equipment uses Trie-like structures for efficient IP address lookups.
-4. **Autocomplete in IDEs**: Development environments like Visual Studio Code use Tries for code completion suggestions.

 ## **Examples**:
 1. **[Basic Trie](examples/basic-trie.js)**: Efficient word storage and prefix checking structure
 2. **[Autocomplete](examples/autocomplete.js)**: Fast prefix-based word suggestion generator